Skip to main content

 Seasonal

-A string of walnuts dipped in grape juice that has been thickened with flour.
-Once dried, it becomes a chewy, sweet snack popular during winter.
+Walnuts threaded on a string and dipped repeatedly in grape juice thickened with flour.
+Once it dries, you get a chewy, sweet snack that's a winter favorite.

 vegetarianveganContains: Tree NutsContains: Wheat